ignashub/zk-votely/README.md

 ## Starting the project

-To start the project you need to start back-end which serves files needed for generating proofs:
+To start the project you need to start the back-end which serves files needed for generating proofs:

 ```
 $ cd apps/zkproof/file-server